LOBUCHE EAST &

 It just scrapes in to the 6000m mark which adds a challenge (and kudos)

 How fit do I really need to be and what skills do I require?

 The fitter you are the more you will enjoy it, and the more chance you'll have of getting to the top.
-Being able to complete 2-3 days of big hill walks in the UK is a good gauge that you're ready.
-You can join us for one of our International Trekking Training weekends (Guiding Only) to help build this fitness.
+Being able to complete 3-4 back to back days of big hill walks in the UK is a good gauge that you're ready.

 Being able to walk proficiently with crampons and have the basic knowledge of how to ascend a fixed line / abseil will be a good skill to have before heading to the Himalaya.
 Again, as part of this package you will be able to join us for a two day winter skills weekend here in the Lake District (Instruction only).

 Although Lobuche East is technically graded as a trekking peak, it is at the upper spectrum of this.
 The summit day entails 2-3 hours of scrambling at night.
 Most of which is simple but it is a consuming experience.
 From the point at which you put crampons on and join the fixed lines it is steep all the way to the top.
 There is plenty of opportunity to rest (as you will need to - lots!) but it is very tiring.
 As such we feel Lobuche East is best suited to those who have done mountaineering in the past.
 If you want to break the 6000m barrier and avoid as much technicality as possible then it is worth looking at our Mera Peak expedition